dlt-hub/verified-sources/CONTRIBUTING.md

 Tests in `tests/test_dlt_init.py` are executed as part of linting stage and must be passing.
 They make sure that pipeline can be distributed with `dlt init`.

 ### Running tests selectively
-1. When developing, limit the destinations to local ie. duckdb by setting the environment variable:
+1. When developing, limit the destinations to local ie. postgres by setting the environment variable:
 ```
-ALL_DESTINATIONS='["duckdb"]' pytest tests/chess
+ALL_DESTINATIONS='["postgres"]' pytest tests/chess
 ```

 there's also ` make test-local` command that will run all the tests on `duckdb` and `postgres`